cppalliance/cppalliance.github.io/README.md

 social media and recruiting).
 His main role has become being a C++ evangelist, as this he speaks and travels to other conferences and user groups around the world.

+# Activity

+* October 20, 2017 René Rivera joins as Advisor

+* October 16, 2017 Jens Weller joins as Advisor

+* October 1, 2017 Louis Tatta joins as Vice-Chairman

+* July 7, 2017 Beast is accepted into Boost